Dynamical loss functions shape landscape topography and improve learning in artificial neural networks: Acknowledgements

 \section{Acknowledgements}

 It is a pleasure to acknowledge many stimulating discussions with Ge Zhang, Samuel S Schoenholz and Andrea J Liu and to thank them for their valuable suggestions.
-We acknowledge support from the Ramón y Cajal program (RYC2021-032055-I), the Human Frontiers Science Program (RGEC33/2024), the Spanish Research Agency (PID2023-147067NB-I00), and from the CONEX-Plus program funded by Universidad Carlos III de Madrid and the European Union’s Horizon 2020 research and innovation program under the Marie Skłodowska-Curie grant agreement No. 801538.
+We acknowledge support from the Ramón y Cajal program (RYC2021-032055-I) funded by MCIN/AEI/10.13039/501100011033 and by European Union NextGenerationEU/PRTR, a Research Grant from HFSP (Ref.-No: RGEC33/2024) with the award DOI (https://doi.org/10.52044/HFSP.RGEC332024.pc.gr.194170) and grant PID2023-147067NB-I00 funded by MCIU/AEI/10.13039/501100011033 and by ERDF/EU.
+We acknowledge the use of AI-based language tools (ChatGPT, OpenAI) to assist with the editing and refinement of the manuscript's text.